 |6."Physical Chemistry: A Molecular Approach" by Donald A McQuarrie|

 “Physical Chemistry: A Molecular Approach” Book Review: The book starts with explaining the basic concepts to help the beginners.
-Topics like probability and statistics, Approximation methods, computational quantum chemistry, Hydrogen atoms, and many more are elaborated.
-The concepts are arranged in sequential order.
-This book has a neat presentation.
-Advanced topics like multielectron atoms, classical wave equation, Schrodinger equation, are taken up in detail.
-Exercises are provided with answers provided at the bookend to test our knowledge of the concepts.
-This book is a useful reference for UG students.
+It covers various topics such as probability and statistics, Approximation methods, computational quantum chemistry, Hydrogen atoms, and more in detail.
+The concepts are arranged in a sequential manner for better comprehension.
+The book is presented in a tidy format.
+Advanced topics like multielectron atoms, classical wave equation, Schrodinger equation are explained thoroughly.
+To test our comprehension of the concepts, exercises with solutions at the end of the book are included.
+This book is a valuable resource for undergraduate students.

 |7."Physical Chemistry" by Ira Levine|

-“Physical Chemistry” Book Review: This book provides in-depth coverage on the fundamentals of physical chemistry.
-Examples and Graphs are provided to understand the concepts quickly.
-Topics like Material equilibrium, Non Ideal solutions, Electrochemical system, Reaction kinetics, Quantum mechanics, and many more are undoubtedly explained.
-Exercise problems are included to test our knowledge of the concepts with the answers provided for selected problems at the end of the book.
-At the end of each chapter, a summary is provided to review the key points of the chapter quickly.
-Study suggestions are included at chapter-end to prepare for exams.
-This book is a useful reference for beginners in chemistry.
+“Physical Chemistry” Book Review: The fundamentals of physical chemistry are comprehensively covered in this book, accompanied by numerous examples and graphs for easy comprehension.
+Topics such as Material equilibrium, Non Ideal solutions, Electrochemical systems, Reaction kinetics, Quantum mechanics, and many more are clearly explained.
+To gauge understanding of the concepts, exercise problems are provided with answers to selected problems at the end of the book.
+A chapter summary is provided at the end of each chapter to quickly review the key points.
+Study suggestions are also included at the end of each chapter to aid exam preparation.
+This book is an ideal reference for those new to chemistry.